 The Powerscourt Estate dates back to the 12th century.
 By 1300, the Power family – from where it takes its name – had built a castle on the grounds.

-Through several change of families, each made their own improvement to the grounds, making it into what it is today – one of Europe’s great treasures.
+Through several change of families, each generation made their own improvement to the house and grounds, making it into what it is today – one of Europe’s great garden treasures.

 Gardens, terraces, statues, lakes, walks and over 200 variations of trees and shrubs now lie within the grounds.